jairajs89/zerver/README.md

 ### Inline scripts, styles, images

-Zerver can automatically inline files to reduce the number of requests your app makes and protentially speed things up for your users.
+Zerver can automatically inline files to reduce the number of requests your app makes and potentially speed things up for your users.

 ```html
 <link rel="stylesheet" href="/css/styles.css?inline=1">